erngv/MIPS-Assembly/README.md

 # Assembly Projects in MIPS

-### This repository contains some assembly and C code from different projects from my Computer Organization course.
+### This repository contains some assembly code written in the MIPS Assembler and Runtime Simulator.
+Each project folder also contains the C code from which each respective assembly code was written, as well as input and output sample files to test the `.asm` files.
+To download the MARS simulator, visit: http://courses.missouristate.edu/KenVollmar/MARS/download.htm

 #### `Binomial Coefficient`